Assessments

 • WAIS-IV (adults) - 16 years to 90 years 11 months

 Achievement testing measures an individual’s current skill or knowledge in a given subject.
-These tests are typically used to measure ability acquired through formal learning (e.g., schooling).
+These tests are typically used to measure ability acquired through formal learning (i.e., schooling).
 This differs from cognitive tests, which measure an individual's potential for future learning or performance.

 The Wechsler Individual Achievement Test: Third Addition (WIAT-III) is used within Cairnmillar Clinics as it has been standardised using individuals from Australia and New Zealand.